Code-Institute-Submissions/simon-game-5/README.md

-Tested on mobile, tablet and desktop devices for responsiveness and in different browsers(Firefox, Microsoft Edge and Google Chrome) to test browser compatibility and using [Jasmine](https://jasmine.github.io/pages/getting_started.html) a behaviordriven development framework for testing JavaScript code.
+Tested on mobile, tablet and desktop devices for responsiveness and in different browsers(Firefox, Microsoft Edge and Google Chrome) to test browser compatibility and using [Jasmine](https://jasmine.github.io/pages/getting_started.html) a behavior driven development framework for testing JavaScript code.

 ## Installation